JoshuaOP/RankForge/README.md

 ranks:
   B:
     requirements:
-      playtime-minutes: 60
+      playtime: 60
       block-breaks: 5000

   C:
     requirements:
-      playtime-minutes: 180
+      playtime: 180
       block-breaks: 25000
 ```

 ### Migration from v2.7

 No configuration changes are required.
-The `playtime-minutes` key in `ranks.yml` is identical.
+The `playtime` key in `ranks.yml` is identical.
 When upgrading:

-1. RankForge automatically migrates the YAML playerdata schema from v3 → v4, adding `playtime-minutes: 0` to all existing records.
+1. RankForge automatically migrates the YAML playerdata schema from v3 → v4, adding `playtime: 0` to all existing records.
 2. For MySQL, a `playtime_minutes` column is added automatically via `ALTER TABLE` on startup.
 3. All existing players start at `0` real minutes and accumulate from the point of upgrade onward.